ybakhan/llm-service/Readme.md

 See below log line to ensure language model is loaded

 ```
-Model and tokenizer successfully loaded from /path/to/directory/of/language/model
+Model and tokenizer successfully loaded from /path/to/directory/of/language/model on device cpu
 ```

 Prompt the /generate api to generate some text